-Portfolio Turnover Rates for fiscal year ended March 31
+es for fiscal year ended ch 31

-Fund 2023 2022
+Fund 2024 2023

-Vice Fund 11% 7%
+Vice Fund 14% 11%

 All Seasons Fund 0% 0%

 OTHER SERVICE PROVIDERS

 Fund Administration

 Ultimus Fund Solutions, LLC, ("UFS"), which has its principal office at 225 Pictoria Drive, Suite 450, Cincinnati, OH 45246, serves as administrator, fund accountant and transfer agent for the Funds pursuant to the Fund Services Agreement (the "Agreement") with the Funds and subject to the supervision of the Board.
 UFS is primarily in the business of providing administrative, fund accounting and transfer agent services to retail and institutional mutual funds.
 UFS is an affiliate of the Distributor.
 UFS may also provide persons to serve as officers of the Fund.
 Such officers may be directors, officers or employees of UFS or its affiliates.